untitledstartup/swift-style-guide/README.md

  1. Increased rigor, and decreased likelihood of programmer error
  1. Increased clarity of intent
  1. Reduced verbosity
+ 1. Less time lost to comprehension of unfamiliar-looking code
  1. Fewer debates about aesthetics

 If you have suggestions, please see our [contribution guidelines](CONTRIBUTING.md),